 Frequent regurgitation (spitting up) is the main symptom.
 Caregivers often refer to this spitting up as vomiting, but it is not, because it is not due to peristaltic contractions.
 The spit ups appear effortless and not particularly forceful.

-Infants with GERD may be irritable and/or have respiratory symptoms such as chronic recurrent coughing or wheezing and sometimes stridor.
+Infants with GERD may be irritable and/or have respiratory symptoms such as chronic recurrent coughing or wheezing (see Wheezing and Asthma in Infants and Young Children) and sometimes stridor (see Stridor).
 Much less commonly, infants have intermittent apnea or episodes of arching the back and turning the head to one side (Sandifer syndrome).
 Infants may fail to gain weight appropriately or, less often, lose weight.

 Infants who have effortless spit ups, who are growing normally, and who have no other symptoms (sometimes referred to as "happy spitters") have GER and require no further evaluation.

 Because spitting up is so common, many infants with serious disorders also have a history of spitting up.
-Red flags that infants have something other than GERD include forceful emesis, emesis containing blood or bile, fever, blood in the stools, persistent diarrhea, and abnormal development or neurologic symptoms.
+Red flags that infants have something other than GERD include forceful emesis, emesis containing blood or bile, fever, poor weight gain, blood in the stools, persistent diarrhea, and abnormal development or neurologic symptoms.
 Infants with such findings require prompt evaluation as described elsewhere in The Manual.
-Bilious emesis in an infant is a medical emergency because it may be a symptom of malrotation of the intestines.
-Irritability has many causes, including serious infections, and neurologic disorders, which should be ruled out before concluding that it is caused by GERD.
+Bilious emesis in an infant is a medical emergency because it may be a symptom of malrotation of the intestines and midgut volvulus.
+Irritability has many causes, including serious infections and neurologic disorders, which should be ruled out before concluding that the irritability is caused by GERD.